ujen5173/ReadWonders/README.md

   $$ LANGUAGE plpgsql SECURITY DEFINER;

-  CREATE OR REPLACE TRIGGER on_profile_user_deleted AFTER DELETE ON public.profiles -- replace `profile` with your profile table name FOR EACH ROW EXECUTE FUNCTION public.handle_user_delete();
+  CREATE OR REPLACE TRIGGER on_profile_user_deleted AFTER DELETE ON public.profiles -- replace `profiles` with your profile table name FOR EACH ROW EXECUTE FUNCTION public.handle_user_delete();
 ```